raj3shp/dns2proc/README.md

 # dns2proc.sh

 A Linux forensic investigation and incident response script that correlates DNS queries with the processes that made them.
-It takes a rudimentary approach to monitor DNS traffic with tcpdump and co-relate process information in auditd logs.

-## Problem Statement

 While eBPF-based solutions exist for modern kernels, older Linux systems lack effective tools for DNS-to-process correlation.
 Traditional network monitoring tools like `tcpdump` capture DNS traffic but cannot identify which process initiated each query.

-## Solution

 `dns2proc.sh` leverages Linux auditd logs and timing correlation to bridge this gap.
 By monitoring DNS queries via `tcpdump` and correlating them with auditd syscall events, the script provides real-time visibility into which processes are making specific DNS requests.

-## Important Limitations
+## Limitations

 **Accuracy Disclaimer**: This script provides correlation based on timing and auditd events, but is not 100% accurate.
 Several factors can affect correlation accuracy: